gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.UnityDisplayNodeExt.md

 ## UnityDisplayNodeExt.GetRenderers(this UnityDisplayNode, bool) Method

-(Cross-Game compatible) Gets all generic renderers on this UnityDisplayNode, recalculating the renderers if need be
+Gets all generic renderers on this UnityDisplayNode, recalculating the renderers if need be

 ```csharp
 public static System.Collections.Generic.List<UnityEngine.Renderer> GetRenderers(this Assets.Scripts.Unity.Display.UnityDisplayNode node, bool recalculate=true);